Struggling with your child’s tantrums? Get a cheat sheet guide to handling tantrums and learn what to do when they happen.

 3. If yes, remove him from the situation

-Removing my son from the situation—even stepping to another room—was enough to calm him down.
-Before, attempting to temper his frustration right then and there made him angrier.
+Removing my kids from the situation—even stepping to another room—was often enough to calm them down.
+Before, trying to temper their frustration right then and there would make them angrier.

 4. If not, is he able to be soothed nonverbally?